-3. CONTRIBUTIONS: ACTUAL SOURCE, EARMARKING, AND THROUGH A 3RD PARTY

-A contribution must be reported in the name of the person or entity that actually funds the contribution.
-Reporting a contribution in the name of someone other than the source of the contribution is a circumvention of the law, and this includes any reimbursement for the contribution after the contribution is made.
+3. CONTRIBUTIONS: ACTUAL SOURCE, EARMARKING, AND THROUGH A 3RD PARTY contribution is a circumvention of the law and this includes any reimbursement for the contribution after the contribution is made.
 A contribution earmarked, either directly or indirectly, for the benefit of a particular candidate but given to a committee other than the candidate's committee is considered a contribution by the contributor to the candidate for which it is earmarked.
 Rules 2.31 and 2.33(A).